 From a legal perspective, divorce is simply the ending of a contract in law.
-It involves the completion of certain items of paperwork which have to be filed with the courts.
-The courts levy a fee for handling this paperwork, currently £550.00.
+It involves the completion of certain items of paperwork which must be filed with the courts.
+The courts levy a fee for handling this paperwork, currently £550.
 There will also be the cost of any advice you obtain from a lawyer and their help in completing the divorce paperwork.

 Splitting the costs

-Most people have to pay these costs themselves, although some couples going through an amicable divorce choose to split the costs between them.
+Most people pay these costs as individuals, although some couples going through a divorce choose to split the costs (the court fee and any solicitor fees) between them.

 Very few cases, however, involve only the divorce paperwork.
-In most marriages there is a marital home, money in a joint account or savings scheme, pensions held by one or both parties, and other financial issues which need to be agreed on.
+In most marriages there is a marital home, money in joint accounts, savings, pensions held by one or both parties, and other financial issues which need to be agreed on.
 These can include division of household furniture, who will keep the family car, pets and so on.

-In some cases, a couple cannot agree even with the help of their lawyer and decide to let the court deal with things.
-This is when costs can begin to escalate.
+In some cases, a couple cannot agree even with the help of their lawyer and decide to let the court deal reach a conclusion.

-It is worthwhile understanding at the outset that, in addition to the lawyers’ fees, you will need to budget anything between £3,000 to £4,000 for the following:
+It is worthwhile understanding at the outset that, in addition to your lawyers’ fees for advice in this area, you will need to budget anything between £3,000 to £4,000 for the following:

 - Court fees.